Culiacan Sinaloa, Mexico Travel Guide

 Throughout the colonial period, Culiacán grew slowly, shaped by the cycles of mining and agriculture.

-In the 19th century, Culiacán transformed into the capital of the newly formed state of Sinaloa.
+In the 19th century, Culiacán transformed into the seat of government of the newly formed state of Sinaloa.

 The 1900s saw rapid modernization and growth, making Culiacán a major regional center.